esl-epfl/HEEPsilon/README.md

 # Compiling with Makefile

 You can compile the example applications and the platform using the Makefile.
-Type 'make help' for more information.

 ## Generate core-v-mini-mcu package